ChrisWhealy/DistributedSystemNotes/Lecture 3.md

 *  Makes the least number of assumptions about message transmission, and
 *  Allows us the least scope for reasoning about its behaviour

 In spite of it being so unforgiving, the most robust designs are built on asynchronous networks.
 The flip side of this however is that these are also the hardest networks to reason about.
-One of the key consequences here is that it we have no ability to describe all possible behaviours our system might exhibit, and without this ability, we cannot protect our system against ***all*** possible error conditions (only some).
+One of the key consequences here is that we have no ability to describe all possible behaviours our system might exhibit, and without this ability, we can only protect our system against ***some*** of the possible error conditions, not all.

-If, on the other hand, you want to prove than a certain type of event is impossible, then you should choose the most forgiving network model (the synchronous one), for if you can prove that a certain event is impossible in the most forgiving network (for instance, where message delivery is known never to exceed `N` units of time), then you can also be certain that the same event will be impossible in the least forgiving network where `N` is unbounded.
+If, on the other hand, you want to prove than a certain type of event is impossible, then you should choose the most forgiving network model (the synchronous one); for if you can prove that a certain event is impossible in the most forgiving network (for instance, where message delivery is known never to exceed `N` units of time), then you can also be certain that the same event will be impossible in the least forgiving network where `N` is unbounded.

 Here, a *"forgiving network protocol"* is one that makes the most assumptions and allow us the greatest scope for reasoning about its behaviour

 ## State

 So far, our Lamport diagrams only show events and the transmission of messages between processes.
 How then should state be described?

 ### What is the 'State' of a Computer?

 The term "state" is typically understood to mean the contents of a computer's storage (registers, memory and permanent storage) at some particular point in time.

 So, if at some particular point in time, `x=5`, then it follows that there must have been some previous point in time when `x` did not equal `5`.
 The transition from `x` not equalling `5` to `x` equalling `5` is an event that can be represented on a Lamport diagram.
-So, events can also be thought of as representing changes of state.
+Therefore, events can also be thought of as representing changes of state.

 So, it might seem reasonable to propose that we should be able to reconstruct a machine's state at any point in time if we know two things: